MWatty/the-office-memory-game-pet-edition/README.md

  & [Results with no errors](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSHTMLval.png "Results with no errors")
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - [Results](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSCSSValidation.png "Results")

+JShint was used to detect errors and potential problems within the Javascript Code.
+The only issues identified in JShint as per the results below related to the use of 'class',let' and the 'arrow function' which are only available in ES6, this is not a cause for concern.

 * [JShint](https://jshint.com/) - [Results](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSJShint.png "Results")

 ### Testing User Stories from User Experience (UX) Section